tumaer/SciML/lecture/linear.md

 $$\begin{cases}p(y=1 \mid x ; \vartheta)=h(x), & \\ p(y=0 \mid x ; \vartheta)=1-h(x). &
 \end{cases}$$ (logistic_regression_hypothesis)

-This probability mass function corresponds to the Bernoiulli distribution and can be equivalently written as
+This probability mass function corresponds to the Bernoulli distribution and can be equivalently written as

 $$p(y \mid x ; \vartheta)=\left(h(x)\right)^{y}(1-h(x))^{1-y}.$$ (logistic_regression_distribution)

 > This will look quite different for other types of labels, so be cautious in just copying this form of the pdf!

-With our pdf we can then again construct the likelihood function
+With our pdf we can then again construct the likelihood function for the i.i.d. case:

 $$L(\vartheta) = p(y | x ; \vartheta) =\prod_{i=1}^{m} p\left(y^{(i)} \mid x^{(i)}; \vartheta\right).$$ (logistic_regression_likelihood)

-Assuming the previously presumed classification buckets, and that the data is i.i.d.
+Assuming the previously presumed classification buckets, we get

 $$
 L(\vartheta)=\prod_{i=1}^{m} \left(h(x^{(i)})\right)^{y^{(i)}}\left(1-h(x^{(i)})\right)^{1-y^{(i)}},